 16–18 July 2021

 3–5 September 2021

 17–19 December 2021

-ESS made using the traditional Microsoft Excel-based data forms possible.
+The AESS made it possible to use the traditional Microsoft Excel-based data forms as well.
 It's a simple form but it is personalised and shared individually with those request it.

 In either case, site registration is always required as that is our key source for communication with surveyors.

 All shorebird data entered to eBird, will be transformed into infographics and charts to give site members/surveyors better visibility of the progress of the program.
 Basic phenological and abundance charts, habitat preference charts will also be added after the counting days.
 At the end of the calendar year, threats will be listed for each site and the direction of changes will be displayed in informative infographics.
 Survey reports will regularly be published online and in prints when funding is available.